Omlawrence24/datastorage/README.md

   Install NPM, BootStrap, Moment.Js

   ## Usage
-  This Site a allows a user to input info that is time sensitive in hope that she will be able to come back and have a constant reminder of things that need to be done through out the day.
+  This Site allows a user to input info that is time sensitive in hope that she will be able to come back and have a constant reminder of things that need to be done through out the day.

   ## License